hamidalinia/login-with-phone-number/readme.txt

-#WooCommerce OTP Login With Phone Number, OTP Verification
+#OTP Login With Phone Number, OTP Verification
 Contributors: glboy
 Requires at least: 3.0.1
 Tested up to: 6.8
-Stable tag: 1.8.48
+Stable tag: 1.8.49
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: woocommerce, sms, phone, otp, login

 OTP login with phone, SMS, or WhatsApp.
-WooCommerce OTP verification for WordPress & WooCommerce using custom gateways.
+OTP verification for WordPress & WooCommerce using custom gateways.
 GDPR-compliant.
 Login with otp

 ## Description

-Enable OTP login for WordPress and WooCommerce using phone numbers, SMS, or WhatsApp.
+Enable OTP login for WordPress that supports WooCommerce using phone numbers, SMS, or WhatsApp.
 Secure passwordless login with custom gateways and GDPR compliance.

 Login/register with phone number in WordPress can happen with this plugin.
 Your customer can authenticate with their mobile number via OTP.